 Even perfect habits aren’t enough to guarantee you won’t get sick.
 We live in a germy world, and sometimes illness is simply unavoidable.
 But if you do happen to contract one of the many bugs floating around this time of year, there are treatment options to help you feel better sooner.

 But this time of year, you’re busy.
-You’re catching up on the stuff you missed over the holiday break.
-You’re starting off a new calendar year, and prepping for the coming months.
 You don’t have time to go sit for hours in a waiting room, surrounded by other sick people.
 Fortunately, you don’t have to.

 If you’ve got a nasty cough, or feel the beginnings of chest congestion forming, call in the healthcare experts from DispatchHealth to get you back on your feet in no time.
 Our ER-trained clinicians are ready and able to administer on-site tests for flu, strep, and other common bugs.
 And we can get you started on medications, call in prescriptions, and even offer IV antibiotics if needed.
 Best of all, we come to you.
 We’ll treat you at home or even in the lobby or conference room at work.
 A visit from our team costs the same as an urgent care copay, and we accept most major insurance plans, so you won’t even have to foot a hefty bill for the convenience!